johnmoses/zero-to-hero-python-dsa/hashes/hash_set.md

-705 Design a HashSet without using any built-in hash table libraries.
+# 705 Design a HashSet without using any built-in hash table libraries

 Implement HashSet class: